cryogars/ice-road-copters/README.md

 #### Optional: If estimating grain size, install R and the following packages

 See `ice-road-pipeline.py` for the additional optional flags.
 This currently requires a target with a known reflectance in order to calibrate lidar reflectance.
 It assumes wavelength = 1064 nm.

+This is very experimental but you can read more about this work here:
+Wilder et al. (2025).
+Modeling snow optical properties from single wavelength airborne lidar in steep forested terrain.
+Frontiers in Earth Science, 13, 1487776.

 ```
 library(raster)